ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping/index.md

 ## Row Grouping Customisations

-The previous example demonstrated the [Default Row Grouping](../grouping/#example-default-row-grouping) behavior, however extensive Row Grouping customisation is also possible.
+The previous example demonstrated the [Default Row Grouping](../grouping/#example-default-row-grouping) behavior, however extensive Row Grouping customisations are also possible.

 See the following sections for more details:

 - **[Display Types](../grouping-display-types/)** - compares the different ways row groups can be displayed in the grid.
     - ***[Single Group Column](../grouping-single-group-column/)*** - a single group column is automatically added by the grid for all row groups.